 Keep a couple of plants nearby.
 Not only will they make your workspace feel a little less sterile and therefore a little more welcoming, but they will oxygenate the room and help you to think.
 Merely having a plant in the room has been proven to make you more present, lower blood pressure, improve your mood, and lower noise levels.

 Add a few personal touches, to remind you why you are doing this.
 Bonus points if you have a goal.
 That can be the kids’ college fund, your retirement location, or just a decent gig next month.
+For this, you can either hang/paste college degrees fake at your desk to push yourself to work harder and collect enough funds for your child’s education.
 Give yourself a little motivation in your workspace with photos of loved ones or cutouts from magazines.

 If you are using this space for a regular 9-5 job, you need to upgrade your furniture.
 You cannot work in that extra dining table chair, or the rusty deck chair you pulled from the shed.
 You will very quickly destroy your body spending eight hours sitting in the wrong position in these rigid chairs.